CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 1 each: Attleas, Shashi, Imali
 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:** This is possibly the easiest way to get Hunter Tokens by battling creatures.
 And the sheep are so cute.
 Totally worth it.

+### Venomous Villains - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Balance MQ1/ Help From A Master
+- **Type:** Battle
+- **Requirements:** Defeat 7 Nuig, 7 Aracnu, 7 Ylly, and 7 Sparfly
+- **Rewards:** 1 River Chest and 1 River Key
+- **Recommendations:** Again, for those counting at home, this is a minimum of 3 Areas in 3 Regions (Nuig available only in Balance, Ylly only in Gansu in the Desert, and Aracnu only in Luciola in the Forest; Sparfly might as well be picked up in Gansu while you're there).
+Which makes it pair really well with Elemental Powers, which also involves a lot of travel and Nuig.
+Don't forget to consider Nuig-heavy Stingy Surprise and Main Quest 3 at the same time.
+And while you're traveling, consider those 5 Lorsa Nests for the Scouting Lorsa quest.

+### Wading Through & Onwards (1/2) - SwampL

+NOTE: This exact quest was offered during the Raina Festival in April 2020; if you completed it then, it will not be available now.

+- **Location:** Swamplands
+- **Raina Expedition Trail Route:** (open via Main Quest Highway Riza MQ6/Journey Upriver) • Riza Raina Surface Camp • SurfaceC Energy Now, Tired Later • **Wading Through & Onwards (1/2)** • SwampL Twisted Treacherous Trails (2/2) • SacredS A Worthy Offering
+- **Type:** Battle
+- **Requirements:** Defeat 1 each:
+  - Heliodae
+  - Rhamp
+  - Quishi
+  - Tritus
+  - Copei
+  - Larida
+  - Galai
+  - Swamp Wignow
+- **Rewards:** Wardrobe: Ghillie Suit Head https://4thewords.com/media/wardrobe/featured/female/wf&#95;705-ghillie-suit-top-4590-12257.png, progress on questline
+- **Recommendations:** Gotta get through this to get on.
+Good luck!
+(Maaaybe save Larida for last, so as to get maximum overlap between turning in this quest and picking up the next.)

 ### Wandering We Go - HuntS2